kw7oe/kw7oe.github.io/content/posts/support-tests-rerun-in-exunit-run.md

 end
 ```

+After compiling a test module, the add module function is called.
+That explained why in the beginning our tests can be rerun once we
+redefine/recreate our test modules.

-Ha!
-We could call `Module.get_attribute/2` to find out if a test module is async.
-It is a straightforward fix then:
+And the `Module.get_attribute/2` function is used to find out if a test module is async.
+Let's use this information we just gained to implement what we want then:

 ```elixir
 def rerun(modules) do